tim-allam/solid_cpp_go_rust/README.md

-# Implementation of SOLID principles in C++, Go Rust, and Nim
+# Implementation of SOLID principles in C++, Go, and Rust